eqNj/eqN-PD2-Filter/README.md

 Most exceptional and elite magic non-class items for crafting, except for elite chest armors, are hidden once you reach character level 80.

-Normal, exceptional, and elite rare weapons are hidden, unless ethereal, a bow/crossbow, and/or a class item.
+Normal, exceptional, and elite rare weapons are hidden, unless ethereal, a bow/crossbow, a dagger, and/or a class item.

 Only high/mid-value unique and set items will notify on drop, but all unique and set items will still always show on the ground.